 In University of Texas Southwestern Medical Center at Dallas v.
-Loutzenhiser, 2004 WL 1533271, 47 Tex.
-Sup.
-Ct.
-J. 869 (Tex.
-July 9, 2004), the Court considered an appeal of an interlocutory order refusing to dismiss a tort claim against a state hospital because, among other things, the plaintiffs did not give notice of the claim as Supreme Court jurisdiction was required by statute. based on a conflict among the courts of appeals as to whether the requirement of notice to the defendant hospital is jurisdictional.
-Id. at 2, n.
+Loutzenhiser, 140 S.W.3d 351 (Tex.
+2004), the Court considered an appeal of an interlocutory order refusing to dismiss a tort claim against a state hospital because, among other things, the plaintiffs did not give notice of the claim as required by statute.
+Supreme Court jurisdiction was based on a conflict among the courts of appeals as to whether the requirement of notice to the defendant hospital is jurisdictional.
+Id. at 355, n.
 17. The Supreme Court held that notice is not jurisdictional, and that the trial court's ruling was therefore not subject to interlocutory appellate review.
 Thus, the portion of the interlocutory appeal relating to notice should have been dismissed.
 Justice O'Neil, joined by Justices Schneider and Smith, agreed that conflicts jurisdiction existed on the question of whether the notice requirement is jurisdictional, but wrote a concurring opinion saying that the Supreme Court should not have reached substantive issues raised in the appeal since the Supreme Court decided that there was no jurisdiction to bring an interlocutory appeal to the court of appeals.